stvkoch/LazyResult/README.md

 Example
 -------

-Proxy Lazy Load for one function or callback:
+Proxy Lazy Call for one function or callback:

     $lazyObject = new \Lazy\Result(array('Model', 'find'));
     $lazyResult = $lazyObject(array('id'=>1)); //not run yeat